sinch/ios-conferencecalling-so/readme.md

     [self dismissViewControllerAnimated:YES completion:nil];
 }
 ```

-Sweet, so now we are logged in and as soon as the controller dismisses it self it will call the viewDidAppear and call `startClient`, lets implement that in  **ConferenceController.m**
+Sweet, now we are logged in.
+As soon as the controller dismisses itself, it'll call the viewDidAppear and `startClient`.
+Let's implement that in  **ConferenceController.m**:

 ```objectivec
 -(void)startClient {
     NSUserDefaults* defaults = [NSUserDefaults standardUserDefaults];
     [[CallingManager sharedManager] startClientWithKey:yourkey secret:yoursecret userName:[defaults stringForKey:@"userName"] sandbox:NO launchOptions:nil];
 }
 ```

-This simply call the shared manager, and starts the client with the username you saved to NSUserDefaults.
-Now its time to implement conference calling feature, in your **Main.storyboard** create IBActions to the Call and Invite button.
-Since this a almost a one button app, lets hide the invite people button in view did load first.
+This simply enables a call to the shared manager, and starts the client with the username you saved to NSUserDefaults.

+Now, it's time to implement the conference calling feature!
+Create IBActions to the Call and Invite buttons in your **Main.storyboard**.
+Since this almost a one-button app, let's hide the Invite People button in the view.

 ```objectivec
 - (void)viewDidLoad {
     [super viewDidLoad];